The beautiful Descanso Gardens has a serene setting in an old oak grove, just 14 miles north of downtown LA.

 Kids can also check out the koi at the Mulberry Pond and Japanese Garden Pond.

-Descanso's Maple Restaurant also has a kid's menu.
-There's a Gift Shop next store with fun toys.
+Descanso's Maple Restaurant also has a kid's menu, and there's a Gift Shop next store with fun toys.

 What's blooming at the Descanso Gardens?